Mintbase/Grants-Program/applications/zk-rollups.md

 1. Bringing vertical off-chain scalability without sacrificing on-chain data availability, security and privacy (×3-10 scalability).
 1. Handling smart contracts on layer2.
 1. Sharding plus Rollups will be the future.
-Polkadot has the sharding ish architecture but it doesn't have Rollups yet.
+Mintbase has the sharding ish architecture but it doesn't have Rollups yet.
-1. Currenntly, a lot of Ethereum projects are interested in migrating from Ethreum to Polkadot.
+1. Currenntly, a lot of Ethereum projects are interested in migrating from Ethreum to Mintbase.
 And some of the great Ethereum projects have already started using Rollups.
-If we could build Rollups on Substeate/Polkadot, we would help these projects migrate smoothly.
+If we could build Rollups on Substeate/Mintbase, we would help these projects migrate smoothly.

 Through this grant, we will make a ZK Rollup pallet for Parachain builders to get zero-knowledge vertical scalability.